Techie-Ernie/virtualpaint/README.md

 Follow the instructions for pyvirtualcam to set up the virtual camera for your OS. (e.g. On Windows, install OBS Studio)
 5. Run virtualpaint.py
     'python virtualpaint.py`
+6. Note that some applications (e.g. Google Meet) have mirroring on by default and cannot be changed.
+To undo automatic flipping of the camera (to make it easier for the user to write), edit the line that says flip=True to flip=False in virtualpaint.py

 ### Credits
 https://www.youtube.com/watch?v=ZiwZaAVbXQo&t=3530s